By Metal Dave

 Long story short, Jake was too busy to talk before the gig (duh!) so I tried my luck again in the wee hours afterward.
 Angling with all the persuasion I could muster, Jake finally agreed to talk in exchange for a cigarette.
 Better still, he climbed into my strategically parked car, fired up his smoke and sat shotgun with me behind the club as I readied my trusty ghetto blaster (Chunka-click!).
 Yes, he badmouthed Ozzy (and then deflected subsequent prying), but the only real dirt I remember that night was left behind on my floorboard thanks to Jake’s boots.
 Of course, I refused to vacuum the evidence choosing instead to show it off to all my metal-head buddies (Duuuuude!).

-Today, I’d probably cringe if I re-read the story that published in my campus newspaper.
+Today, I’d probably cringe if I re-read the story that published in my college campus newspaper.
 I’d like to think I’ve come a long way since then; and now that I’ve interviewed Ozzy himself a couple times, I’m convinced I’m doing something right (or at least a notch above half-assed).
 At the very least, I’ve discarded the boombox (Chunka-RIP!).
 Hey, ya gotta start somewhere!